seesee777/LemonTea_Manual/docs/en_us/tea_room/tea_stove.md

 * Detect spatial order
    * First detect the container in the block where the consumable is located, such as chest, hopper and other incomplete blocks.
-   * Then check the container in the block below the consumable, such as barrel, shulker boxe and other complete blocks.
+   * Then check the container in the block below the consumable, such as barrel, shulker box and other complete blocks.

 * Detect time sequence
    * Detected every 20ticks, the detection of different items is staggered.